 - Proposed locations and gradients of swales

 - Proposed surface conditions such as sod, asphalt, concrete, gravel

 - Provisions for accommodating overland flows from adjacent undeveloped lands

 - Private storm drainage system demonstrating compliance with the Drainage Bylaw and EPCOR Drainage Services Bylaw, including stormwater management locations and depths

 - Information referring to Geotechnical Reports produced by a Geotechnical Engineer when unusual or special requirements are needed

 - Property information of legal description, subdivision or neighbourhood, and property address (if applicable) or road names

 - Project information including project name, applicant information, development boundary, revision box, legend, notes (if applicable), and north arrow

-- Space near the bottom right corner of the plan for Approval Stamp
+- Space near the bottom right corner of the plan for the approval stamp

 Once the proposed Lot Grading Plan is approved, it will be stamped and signed and returned to the applicant for site construction.